gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_2_Send_Telemetry_to_Azure_IoT_Central/README.md

 2. Update the **app_manifest.json** with the information you saved to **notepad**:

     * **CmdArgs**: Update with your Azure IoT Central Scope ID.
-    * **AllowedConnections**: Update with your Your Azure IoT Central Application URI.
+    * **AllowedConnections**: Update with your Azure IoT Central Application URI.
     * **DeviceAuthentication**: Your Azure Sphere Tenant ID

 3. Review your **manifest_app.json** file.
-It should look similar to the following when you have updated.
+It should look similar to the following when you have updated it.

     ```json
     {